PPMTF/PPMTF/OtherSynthesizers.md

 Replace PPMTF and SynData_PPMTF with PPITF and SynData_PPITF, respectively, and run (2) and (3) in README.md.

-Then synthesize traces (syntraces_Itr100.csv) in PF and FS will be generated in data/PF/ and data/FS/, respectively.
+Then synthesize traces (syntraces_Itr100.csv) in PF and FS will be generated in data/PF/PPITF_TK_alp200_mnt100_mnv100/ and data/FS/PPITF_NY_alp200_mnt100_mnv100/, respectively.

-Experimental results (utilpriv_PPMTF_TK.csv or utilpriv_PPMTF_NY.csv) will also be stored in data/PF/ or data/FS/.
+Experimental results (utilpriv_PPITF_TK.csv or utilpriv_PPITF_NY.csv) will also be stored in data/PF/ or data/FS/.